 Attribution in outdoor advertising answers the question “What did my OOH campaign do?” or “What happened as a result of my OOH campaign?”
 It allows advertisers to prove the value of Out-of-Home.

 Our patented view shed technology determines whether a mobile device location pings within the area from which the OOH advertisement can be seen.
 From there the mobile device is tracked to determine whether there was a subsequent outcome, such as the mobile device visiting the brand’s store, website or downloading its app.
 Finally, we apply algorithms to mobile data sets and evaluate what outcomes OOH was responsible for.
-Here is a graphic depicting the process: Now that you have an understanding of the attribution process at Billups, it's useful to know how data science is used in attribution.
+Here is a graphic depicting the process:

 Data science is a huge part of how we operate our attribution here at Billups.
 We use machine-learning to pull in millions of data points so that we can attribute outcomes to specific media activity.
 It allows us to draw powerful conclusions from sparse data sets to depict campaign performance.
 Here are some other important points about how we use machine learning and what is possible: